The Marshall Tucker Band: 21st century

 being succeeded by current man Marcus James Henderson in 2009.
 Longtime bassist Tim Lawter was succeeded by Tony Heatherly in 2001, who turned it over to Pat Elwood in 2004.
-Guitarist Rusty Milner left in 2003 and Stuart Swanland was there on and off (his health permitting) from 1985 until his death on August 5, 2012 at age 54.
-The current guitarists are Chris Hicks (since 1996) and Rick Willis (since 2009) and bassist Tony Black was there from 2017-2019.
+Guitarist Rusty Milner left in 2003 and Stuart Swanlund was there on and off (his health permitting) from 1985 until his death on August 5, 2012, at age 54.
+The current guitarists are Chris Hicks (since 1996) and Rick Willis (since 2009) and bassist Tony Black was there from 2017 to 2019.
 Ryan Ware has occupied the bass chair since the band returned to the road in 2021, after the COVID-19 pandemic.

 The Marshall Tucker Band continued recording and performing into the 21st century, playing between 150 and 200 shows per year.
 The band reissued many of its albums from the 1970s on its new Ramblin' Records label, as well as two two-disc compilations, the first (Anthology) being a 30-year retrospective and the second (Where a Country Boy Belongs) being a collection of the band's country songs.
 In 2004 they released another studio album, Beyond the Horizon and the following year released a Christmas album, Carolina Christmas.
 In 2007 they released their most recent studio album The Next Adventure.

-In early 2025, drummer Leroy Wilson arrived to take over the drum chair from "BB" Borden, and as of April 2025, lead singer/front man Doug Gray has had to step away from performing with the group due to health issues.
-The singing in the band is currently handled by guitarists Hicks and Willis and sax/flute/keyboard player Marcus James Henderson.
+In early 2025, drummer Leroy Wilson arrived to take over the drum chair from "BB" Borden, and in April 2025, lead singer/front man Doug Gray temporarily stepped away from performing with the group due to health issues.
+As of January 2026, Gray has resumed touring.
+In March 2026, guitarist Chris Anderson joined the band to step in for Rick Willis.
+The singing in the band was handled by guitarists Hicks and Willis and sax/flute/keyboard player Marcus James Henderson while Gray was absent.

-"Can't You See'" was used for the opening and closing credits of the Kevin Costner 2008 motion picture Swing Vote.
+"Can't You See" was used for the opening and closing credits of the Kevin Costner 2008 motion picture Swing Vote.
 "Take the Highway" was also used in the movie.

 "Can't You See" is also used in the 2001 film Blow and the 2017 film I, Tonya.